 Mental images, thoughts and bodily sensations, maybe sounds too, all come together to form the familiar experience which we call ‘my problem with …’.

 My Granny used to describe such people as ‘worriers’ and would say ‘oh she’s such a worrier!’.
 The language of mental states has changed dramatically since her day and now the much more serious sounding ‘anxiety’ has taken over the job formally done by ‘worry’.

 Maybe it’s just me, but as I ruminate over my current problem(s), I experience a subtle or not so subtle sense that if I can’t fix it, the consequences will be severe: I will die in poverty, I will be an outcast, people will laugh at me and so on.
 Or the emphasis might be on what I will miss if I don’t fix it, I will (forever) miss out on a wonderful life of pleasure, fulfilment, love and friendship.

 Dutch painter Hieronymus Bosch (ca. 1450–1516) was a master at depicting the kinds of images our minds produce and the dark fantasies they create for us.
-This work was made a time when culture was organised around a belief that our behaviour in this life determined whether we ended up in heaven or hell after death.
-Our lives are now formed and defined by around much more complex and intricate belief systems.
-Heaven and hell persist in our imagination, nevertheless.
+He worked at a time when culture was organised around a belief that our behaviour in this life determined whether we ended up in heaven or hell after death.
+Our lives are now formed around and defined by much more complex and intricate belief systems.
+Concepts of heaven and hell persist in our imagination, nevertheless.
 We might not use those labels, but the pictures of annihilation and catastrophe still torment and terrorise us and in so doing, limit our lives and vision.

 Digging a little deeper